urbizandrea/firstproj/README.md

 The project focuses on Perishable Goods Management and examines detailed information on perishable products across various categories and regions.
 The primary goal of the analysis is to identify patterns of waste within these products and to generate actionable insights that can enhance operational efficiency and increase profitability.

 ## Problem Statement
-Currently, the waste of perishable goods exceeds 20%, which is more than double the recommended threshold of 10%.
+Currently, the waste of perishable goods exceeds 20%, which is more than the double of the recommended threshold of 10%.

 ## Dataset Overview
 The dataset, sourced from Kaggle.com, covers transactions from 2023 to 2024 across 20 stores located in 5 regions of the United States.
 It includes information on 10 product categories, inventory movements, logistics scores, profits, and costs.